yanghengtang/tp/docs/DeveloperGuide.md

       Use case resumes at step 1.

-**Use case: UC11 View a patient’s upcoming appointments**
+**Use case: UC11 List a patient’s appointments**

 **MSS**

-1. User requests to view a patient’s upcoming appointments.
+1. User requests to list a patient’s appointments.
 2. MediConnect shows the patient’s appointment list.
 3. MediConnect shows a success message to the user.